25 Christian Literary Classics

 Why I am Writing This

 These Christian Literature Classics have been my friends and traveling companions all my life.
 Each has drawn me closer to Jesus and helped me know Him better.
-May they do the same for you!
+They can do that for you!

 Some foundational Classics I learned as a boy.